NetEase (NASDAQ:NTES) Shares Gap Up to $89.69

-A number of equities analysts recently issued reports on NTES shares.
-StockNews.com initiated coverage on shares of NetEase in a research report on Thursday.
+A number of equities research analysts recently commented on the company.
+Citigroup dropped their price objective on NetEase from $136.00 to $133.00 in a report on Monday, February 14th.
+StockNews.com began coverage on NetEase in a report on Thursday.
 They issued a “buy” rating for the company.
-86 Research raised shares of NetEase from a “hold” rating to a “buy” rating and set a $113.00 price target for the company in a report on Friday, February 25th.
-Zacks Investment Research downgraded shares of NetEase from a “hold” rating to a “sell” rating in a report on Tuesday, March 22nd.
-JPMorgan Chase & Co. lowered shares of NetEase from an “overweight” rating to an “underweight” rating in a research note on Monday, March 14th.
-Finally, Citigroup reduced their price target on shares of NetEase from $136.00 to $133.00 in a research report on Monday, February 14th.
-Two equities research analysts have rated the stock with a sell rating, one has assigned a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat.com, NetEase has an average rating of “Buy” and a consensus target price of $127.63.
+JPMorgan Chase & Co. downgraded NetEase from an “overweight” rating to an “underweight” rating in a report on Monday, March 14th.
+86 Research upgraded NetEase from a “hold” rating to a “buy” rating and set a $113.00 price target for the company in a report on Friday, February 25th.
+Finally, Zacks Investment Research downgraded NetEase from a “hold” rating to a “sell” rating in a report on Tuesday, March 22nd.
+Two investment analysts have rated the stock with a sell rating, one has issued a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $127.63.

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 25th.
-Investors of record on Friday, March 11th were given a $0.405 dividend.
-This represents a $1.62 annualized dividend and a yield of 1.66%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, March 25th.
+Stockholders of record on Friday, March 11th were given a dividend of $0.405 per share.
+This is a boost from NetEase’s previous quarterly dividend of $0.23.
+This represents a $1.62 annualized dividend and a dividend yield of 1.69%.
 The ex-dividend date of this dividend was Thursday, March 10th.
-This is a positive change from NetEase’s previous quarterly dividend of $0.23.
-NetEase’s dividend payout ratio is 41.49%.
+NetEase’s dividend payout ratio is currently 41.49%.

-A number of institutional investors have recently modified their holdings of NTES.
-Marshall Wace LLP grew its stake in NetEase by 151.2% during the first quarter.
-Marshall Wace LLP now owns 638 shares of the technology company’s stock worth $154,000 after buying an additional 384 shares during the last quarter.
-Morgan Stanley grew its stake in shares of NetEase by 8.8% during the second quarter.
-Morgan Stanley now owns 1,156,072 shares of the technology company’s stock valued at $133,238,000 after purchasing an additional 93,216 shares during the last quarter.
-Bank of America Corp DE grew its stake in shares of NetEase by 2.0% during the second quarter.
-Bank of America Corp DE now owns 1,062,290 shares of the technology company’s stock valued at $122,430,000 after purchasing an additional 21,244 shares during the last quarter.
-Koshinski Asset Management Inc. bought a new stake in shares of NetEase during the third quarter valued at approximately $65,000.
-Finally, DNB Asset Management AS grew its stake in shares of NetEase by 6.5% during the third quarter.
-DNB Asset Management AS now owns 18,149 shares of the technology company’s stock valued at $1,550,000 after purchasing an additional 1,102 shares during the last quarter.
-28.91% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Captrust Financial Advisors boosted its position in NetEase by 131.0% during the third quarter.
+Captrust Financial Advisors now owns 335 shares of the technology company’s stock valued at $29,000 after purchasing an additional 190 shares during the last quarter.
+James Investment Research Inc. acquired a new position in NetEase during the fourth quarter valued at approximately $31,000.
+ICICI Prudential Asset Management Co Ltd acquired a new position in NetEase during the fourth quarter valued at approximately $71,000.
+Fieldpoint Private Securities LLC lifted its position in shares of NetEase by 72.3% in the fourth quarter.
+Fieldpoint Private Securities LLC now owns 703 shares of the technology company’s stock valued at $72,000 after buying an additional 295 shares during the last quarter.
+Finally, Strategic Asset Management LLC acquired a new stake in shares of NetEase in the third quarter valued at approximately $79,000.
+28.91% of the stock is owned by hedge funds and other institutional investors.

 About NetEase (NASDAQ:NTES)